Having fun at rivers, bridges and lakes

 Here are some tips based on the type of water:

 - Don't let kids swim without adult supervision.
-Lakes or ponds might be shallow near the bank, but get deep quickly away from shore.
+Lakes might be shallow near the bank, but get deep quickly away from shore.

-- Ponds and lakes may hide jagged rocks, broken glass, trash, and weeds and grass that could entangle a leg or arm.
+- Lakes may hide jagged rocks, broken glass, trash, and weeds and grass that could entangle a leg or arm.

 - Make sure kids wear foot protection.
 In the water, they should wear aqua socks or water shoes.